mervemuslu/mervemuslu/README.md

 Hey, I'm a self-taught Pythonista and also a Ph.D student.
-Interested in artificial intelligence and autonomous driving ✨ A junior who wanna be senior ✨
+Interested in artificial intelligence, autonomous driving and swarm UAVs ✨
+A junior who wanna be senior ✨
 Hoping the best ✨